jferson1089/Project3/readme.md

 ### Technical Requirements

+Two separate repo's are requied for this project, one for the `Back-End` and one for the `Front-End`.
+They must not reside on the same repo.

 **Back-End Requirements:**

 - Your back-end must be a Node, Express, and Mongoose API with at least 2